-We next sought to determine if the C-terminal biases we observed with synthetic peptides in Table 1 were also reflected in the biological samples.
-Any use of the decarboxylative-alkylation chemistry on intact proteins and/or peptides or proteins whose terminal amino acids vary will require minimal bias in the reaction chemistry for accurate quantification, particularly in fields such as C-terminomics.
-To evaluate the C-terminal bias in complex mixtures, we again digested BSA, yeast, and human protein extract.
-To generate non-uniform C-terminal amino acids we used three proteases that cut specified amino acids downstream of the N-terminus: LysN (K), AspN (D/E), and LysargiNase (K/R).
-Using these proteases, we were able to generate a mostly random population of C-terminal amino acids and estimate labeling efficiency of the C-terminal differentiation reaction.
-For most amino acids the median labeling efficiency was between 75-100% (as seen in Figure 3).
-In certain cases, such as with histidine and methionine, the labeling efficiency was much lower than expected based on the other amino acids.
+We next sought to determine if the C-terminal biases we observed with the synthetic peptides shown in Table 1 were also reflected in the biological samples.
+Any use of the decarboxylative alkylation chemistry on intact proteins and/or peptides or proteins whose terminal AAs vary will require minimal bias in the reaction chemistry for accurate quantification, particularly in fields such as C-terminomics.
+25 To evaluate the C-terminal bias in complex mixtures, we again digested BSA, yeast, and human protein extract.
+To generate nonuniform C-terminal AAs, we used three proteases that cut specified AAs downstream of the N-terminus: LysN (K), AspN (D/E), and LysargiNase (K/R).
+Using these proteases, we were able to generate a mostly random population of C-terminal AAs and estimate the labeling efficiency of the C-terminal differentiation reaction.
+For most AAs, the median labeling efficiency was in the range 75-100% (as seen in Figure 3).
+In certain cases, such as with histidine and methionine, the labeling efficiency was much lower than that expected based on the other AAs.
 For methionine, this is likely an artifact of low sampling rather than the actual labeling bias as the earlier experiments with the purified peptide showed an elevated labeling efficiency (Table 1).
-The histidine result corresponds with that observed in the purified peptide and was discussed above.
-It should be noted that tryptophan was only observed once across all of the experiments and so was left out of this analysis, but it would have been expected to not be efficiently labelled based on Table 1.
-The high labeling efficiency across most of the C-termini demonstrates the robustness of the differentiation reaction.
-The largely unbiased nature of the reaction chemistry across peptides makes it highly attractive to methods such as C-terminal peptide enrichment strategies and single molecule protein sequencing.
+The histidine result corresponds with that observed in the purified peptide and has been discussed above.
+It should be noted that tryptophan was only observed once across all of the experiments and so was left out of this analysis, but it would have been expected to not be efficiently labeled based on Table 1.
+Because tryptophan indole is likely to affect the reaction conversion regardless of its position within a peptide, we analyzed the trypsin-digested samples to determine if any biases in the labeling efficiency could be observed for the 20 proteinogenic AAs when they occurred internally rather than on the C-terminus (Table 5).
+We observed that peptides containing an internal tryptophan exhibited a considerably lower labeling efficiency (45.5%) than any of the other AAs (84% on average).
+Cysteine and tyrosine also showed somewhat lower labeling efficiencies (67.4 and 62.7%, respectively).
+We do not expect the low labeling efficiency of His and Trp to affect potential applications, such as C-terminomics, based on their abundance in the human proteome, as together they make up the C-terminal AAs of only ~4.5% of human proteins (3.33 and 1.18% for His and Trp, respectively).
+In comparison to previous studies using C-terminal derivatization, these biases are minimal.
+While labeling efficiencies were not reported from the use of the oxazolone chemistry on the thermophilic bacterium T. tengocongensis, oxazolone-derivatized C-terminal His and Trp were not well observed, and derivatized Cvs was not observed at all.27 The use of carboxypeptidase Y also showed a range of labeling efficiencies, with inefficient labeling of Cys, His, and Ile, and negligible reaction efficiency for Asn.
+19 The high labeling efficiency across most of the C-termini demonstrates the robustness of the differentiation reaction.
+The largely unbiased nature of the reaction chemistry across peptides makes it highly attractive to methods such as C-terminal peptide enrichment strategies and single-molecule protein sequencing.